imyhalex/comp-sci-study-journal/csci1270/transactions.md

     - Make sure that all log records are flushed before it returns an acknowledgement to application.

 __WAL Implementation__
+- The Problem: Log Flushing Bottleneck
+    - When a transaction commits, it must guarantee durability:
+        - All its log records must be safely stored on disk before confirming “COMMIT”.
+    - However:
+        - Each disk flush = an expensive fsync() call (tens of microseconds to milliseconds).
+        - If every transaction flushes individually → massive bottleneck.
+    - So, even if each transaction updates only a few bytes, you’d be doing one disk flush per commit → throughput plummets.
 - Flushing the log buffer to disk every time a txn commits will become a bottleneck.
 - The DBMS can use the group commit optimization to batch multiple log flushes together to amortize overhead, or use a flush trigger:
     - When the buffer is full, flush it to disk.